Avoid harsh chemicals by learning how nature repels mosquitos

 These brightly colored flowers are much more than a pretty face.
 They contain the ingredient Pyrethrum, which emits an aroma that mosquitos just can’t stand.
 Plant them around the border of your house and throughout your garden to create a barrier that will keep mosquitoes away.

 As humans, we appreciate the beauty and calming scent of lavender, but mosquitoes and other insects don’t like it at all.
-Plant some of these pretty purple flowers around your backyard and you’ll not only be making it more aesthetically pleasing, it will help keep these pests away.
+Plant some of these pretty purple flowers around your backyard and you’ll not only be making it more aesthetically pleasing, but it will also help keep these pests away.

 An herb that has more purpose than enhancing the flavor of your cooking, basil is another plant that can repel mosquitoes.
 For best results, experts recommend planting lemon basil and cinnamon basil as they’re known to have the strongest repelling powers.